HamezGuy/p0_Rev/README.md

 A console application that mimics a atm.
 3 tiered application.
 Uses SQL and console.
 C# project.
 IMPORTANT: will work perfectlyh fine besides one adjustment.
-User must change their sql file location to a local sql location. (in the sql class)
+User must change their sql file location to a local sql location. (in the ToDAndFromJSON.cs file, once that is done the program will work)
 SQL prompts to create the tables are provided, 2 tables, connected via foreign key.